passcod/blook/2017-apr-10-monthly-update.md

 I'm now aiming to have a solid detailed outline for Part 1 of the fic, covering about 0 ABY until 33 ABY in various threads, as well as at least 15% (10-12k words) of the material drafted out, for my birthday.
-That's in a month or so.
+That's in a month or so, and I already have about 4k words written down as of publish of this update.

 The fic has shifted focus a few times during the last few months, and now as it approaches its final (for now) plan it's about the lives and events of several